 - Completing cognitive activities, such as thinking and speaking, can take significantly more time and can require more energy;

-- Youth athlete can develop post-concussion syndrome, which the Mayo Clinic describes as “a complex disorder of concussion symptoms that last longer than a normal recovery period (such as headache, dizziness, fatigue, irritability, problems with memory, problems with attention and focus, and difficulty thinking);
+- Youth athlete can develop post-concussion syndrome, which the Mayo Clinic describes as “a complex disorder of concussion symptoms that last longer than a normal recovery period (such as headache, dizziness, fatigue, irritability, problems with memory, problem with attention and focus, and difficulty thinking);

 - Sustaining a single concussion in childhood or during teen years puts that child or teen at greater risk of sustaining another concussion, and multiple concussions are linked particularly with long-term degenerative brain diseases; and

-The Mayo Clinic emphasizes that the severity of a concussion does not necessarily correspond with a child’s likelihood of experiencing post-concussion syndrome, and the severity of the TBI does not correspond with the child’s risk of sustaining a subsequent concussion.
+The Mayo Clinic emphasizes that the severity of a concussion does not necessarily correspond with a child’s likelihood or experiencing post-concussion syndrome, and the severity of the TBI does not correspond with the child’s risk of sustaining a subsequent concussion.

-Even concussions in which the child does not lose consciousness or experiences relatively few of the common symptoms associated with these traumatic brain injuries can have debilitating consequences and should be taken seriously.
+Even concussions in which the child does not lose consciousness or experiences relatively few of the common symptoms associated with these traumatic brain injuries, can have debilitating consequences and should be taken seriously.

 Can I Sue if My Child Suffered a Sports Concussion Injury?